Starting with a comprehensive port scan of the camera to identify available services:

 parser.add_argument("-p", "--port", type=int, required=True, help="the port")

-parser.add_argument("-f", "--file", type=str, required=True, help="path to file")
+parser.add_argument("-f", "--file", type=str, required=True, help="path to rtsp directory list")

 args = parser.parse_args()

-bf(args.ip_address, args.port, args.file)
+bruteforce(args.ip_address, args.port, args.file)

 if __name__ == "__main__":